xiangxinyue/xiangxinyue.github.io/_posts/2021-02-06-SlidingWindowsAlgorithm.md

 The sliding window algorithm can be used to solve the problem of the sub-string of the array/string.
 In another word, it is an advanced double pointers framework to solve some leetcode questions.
 It can convert the nested loop problem into a single loop problem and reduce the time complexity.

-(Noted:Sub-string questions can look at the Python function find().)
+(Noted:Sub-string questions can look at the Python function find.)

 # Types of the problem